 If you’ve read my writing for any length of time, you already know that I am extremely introverted and that I function best when I have lots and lots of time alone each day.
 When Caroline was little I was sure she had to be an extrovert because she always wanted to be picked up, walked around, and in close proximity to us.
 It seemed like no matter how much attention we gave her, she wanted more.
 (Yes, it truly pushed me to the edge at times, especially as it related to bedtimes.)

-As she has gotten older, I’ve realized that I think she is more introvert than extrovert and she is far more to the middle of the continuum of the two than I am.
+As she has gotten older, I’ve realized that she is much more introvert than extrovert and is more to the middle of the continuum of the two than I am.
 So what have I learned about parenting an introverted child?

 Introvert or Extrovert Test